 - e.
 Bacteria concentration (Fecal coliform, E. coli, or Enterococci) the number of colonies of bacteria per 100 milliliters effluent.
 The daily average bacteria concentration is a geometric mean of the values for the effluent samples collected in a calendar month.
 The geometric mean shall be determined by calculating the nth root of the product of all measurements made in a calendar month, where n equals the number of measurements made; or computed as the antilogarithm of the arithmetic mean of the logarithms of all measurements made in a calendar month.
-For any measurement of bacteria equaling zero, a substitute value of one shall made for input into either computation method.
+For any measurement of bacteria equaling zero, a substitute value of one shall be made for input into either computation method.
 If specified, the 7-day average for bacteria is the geometric mean of the values for all effluent samples collected during a calendar week. - f.
 Daily average loading (lbs/day) the arithmetic average of all daily discharge loading calculations during a period of one calendar month.
 These calculations must be made for each day of the month that a parameter is analyzed.
-The daily discharge, in terms of mass (lbs/day), is calculated as (Flow, MGD x Concentration, mg/L x 8.34). - g.
+The daily discharge, in terms of mass (lbs/day), is calculated as (Flow, MGD × Concentration, mg/L × 8.34). - g.
 Daily maximum loading (lbs/day) the highest daily discharge, in terms of mass (lbs/day), within a period of one calendar month. - 3.
 Sample Type - a.
-Composite sample For domestic wastewater, a composite sample is a sample made up of a minimum of three effluent portions collected in a continuous 24-hour period or during the period of daily discharge if less than 24 hours, and combined in volumes proportional to flow, and collected at the intervals required by 30 TAC §319.9 (a).
-For industrial wastewater, a composite sample is a sample made up of a minimum of three effluent portions collected in a continuous 24-hour period or during the period of daily discharge if less than 24 hours, and combined in volumes proportional to flow, and collected at the intervals required by 30 TAC §319.9 (b). - b.
+Composite sample For domestic wastewater, a composite sample is a sample made up of a minimum of three effluent portions collected in a continuous 24-hour period or during the period of daily discharge if less than 24 hours, and combined in volumes proportional to flow, and collected at the intervals required by 30 TAC §319.9(a).
+For industrial wastewater, a composite sample is a sample made up of a minimum of three effluent portions collected in a continuous 24-hour period or during the period of daily discharge if less than 24 hours, and composite sample is a sample made up of a minimum of three effluent portions collected in a continuous 24-hour period or during the period of daily discharge if less than 24 hours, and combined in volumes proportional to flow, and collected at the intervals required by 30 TAC §319.9(c). - b.
 Grab sample an individual sample collected in less than 15 minutes. - 4.
-Treatment Facility (facility) wastewater facilities used in the conveyance, storage, treatment, recycling, reclamation and/or disposal of domestic sewage, industrial wastes, agricultural wastes, recreational wastes, or other wastes including sludge handling or disposal facilities under the jurisdiction of the Commission. - 5.
+Treatment Facility (facility) wastewater facilities used in the conveyance, storage, treatment, recycling, reclamation or disposal of domestic sewage, industrial wastes, agricultural wastes, recreational wastes, or other wastes including sludge handling or disposal facilities under the jurisdiction of the Commission. - 5.
 The term "sewage sludge" is defined as solid, semi-solid, or liquid residue generated during the treatment of domestic sewage in 30 TAC Chapter 312.
 This includes the solids that have not been classified as hazardous waste separated from wastewater by unit processes. - 6.
 Bypass the intentional diversion of a waste stream from any portion of a treatment facility.